dotnet/csharplang/proposals/extensions.md

 explicit extension Y for U : X, X1 { }
 ```
 "Y has underlying type U"
-"Y augments U"
+"Y extends U"
 "Y inherits X and X1"
 "Derived extension Y inherits members from inherited/base extensions X and X1"

 Similarly, extension don't have a base type, but have base extensions.

 `implicit extension R<T> for T where T : I1, I2 { }`
 `implicit extension R<T> for T where T : INumber<T> { }`
 An extension may be a value or reference type, and this may not be known at compile-time.

-### Underlying type

-TODO2 we need rules to only allow an underlying type that is compatible with the base extensions.

 ### Accessibility constraints